Cosmological Natural Selection Reproduction Calculator for Black Hole Descendants

 Formula: O / T

-Under the assumptions of this model, that simplifies to .
+Under the assumptions of this model, that simplifies to Sfn.
 This is why the rate does not depend on T as long as the star formation rate and the other parameters are treated as constant.
 Time changes the cumulative total, but not the average pace.
+If you enter a time horizon of zero, the calculator reports an average rate of zero rather than dividing by zero.

 These formulas are intentionally linear.
 If you double S, you double the output.
 If you double f, you also double the output.
 If you double n, the same thing happens.
 That linearity makes the calculator easy to interpret, though it also means the model leaves out many feedback effects that a more realistic cosmological treatment would need to consider.

-Suppose you use the default values: a star formation rate of 1e7 stars per million years, a black hole fraction of 0.01, an offspring multiplier of 1, and a time horizon of 1000 million years.
-The calculation proceeds in stages.
+Using the default cosmological natural selection settings, the calculator starts with a star formation rate of 1e7 stars per million years, a black hole fraction of 0.01, an offspring multiplier of 1, and a time horizon of 1000 million years.
+The calculation then unfolds one step at a time.

 Second, black holes formed are the total stars multiplied by the black hole fraction: